Which Drugs are Opioids?

 Who’s Most Likely to Become Addicted?

-Older adults (aged 40 years and older) are more likely to use prescription opioids than adults aged 20 – 39.
+- Older adults (aged 40 years and above) are more likely to use prescription opioids compared to adults aged 20 – 39.

 Opioid Addiction Symptoms